icmx/just-monorepo/HOWTO.md

 Note some caveats:

   - Every time when `@just-monorepo/types` code is changed it should be re-built to be available in other sub-packages.
 Same does for every dependency sub-package.
-  - For Visual Studio Code: use `Developer: Reload Window` command if local sub-packages dependency is not recognized (i.e. in TypeScript `import`s)
+  - For Visual Studio Code users: use `Developer: Reload Window` command if local sub-packages dependency is not recognized (i.e. in TypeScript `import`s)

 Now utilities sub-package is done.
 Build it by using command from root directory: